pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 }
 ```

-We're going to go to `home.html` and create a couple of cards to show both **paid** and **unpaid** bills, but since I want to format the Due Date a bit I'm going to need a little help.
+We're going to go to `home.html` and create a couple of cards to show both **paid** and **unpaid** bills.
+However, since I want to format the Due Date, I'm going to need a little help.

-You see, angular2 pipes (_that's what we use to format dates_) break when we are using Ionic to build mobile apps, so we're going to use a custom pipe from [angular2-moment](https://github.com/urish/angular2-moment)
+You see, Angular2 pipes (_that's what we use to format dates_) break when we are using Ionic to build mobile apps.
+We're going to use a custom pipe from [angular2-moment](https://github.com/urish/angular2-moment) instead.

 Open your terminal and type: